Josef Priller: Aerial victory claims

+According to US historian David T. Zabecki, Priller was credited with 101 aerial victories.
 Priller flew 307 combat missions to claim 101 victories.
 All his victories were recorded over the Western Front, and consisted of 11 USAAF heavy bombers, 68 Spitfires (the highest Luftwaffe ace's tally for this type), 11 Hurricanes, five medium bombers and five USAAF fighters.
+Spick also lists him with 101 aerial victories claimed in 307 combat missions, and a mission-to-claim ratio of 3.04.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 100 aerial victory claims, plus three further unconfirmed claims.
-All of his victories were claimed on the Western Front and includes ten four-engined bombers.
+All of his victories were claimed on the Western Front and included ten four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 05 Ost ML-7".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.